z-ct/autonomous/artifacts/leadership_for_studio/Team_Contract.md

 - Work with the knowledge of the other parties
 - Be direct with criticism and don't take criticisms personally
 - If things get heated.
 Stop.
 Have a beer.
 Continue.
+- On difference of opinion, vote.
+On deadlock, iterate both designs, then vote.
+This will make concrete the different perspectives.
+- Try argue other perspective.